 1.Introduction

-Upon the completion of our 10 Year Review self-study, and following the recommendation of our Dean and external reviewer, the faculty of the Department of Architectural Technology has agreed to pursue accreditation through the National Architectural Accreditation Board [NAAB] for a Bachelor of Architecture [B.Arch].
-The new accredited B.Arch degree will be in addition to our current degree programs.
-We will continue to maintain the existing Associate of Applied Science [AAS] and Bachelor of Technology [B.Tech] degrees.
-The two degrees provide different opportunities for our students and offer alternative paths into the field of architecture and its aligned industries.
-The degrees will be coordinated in order to strengthen each one of the separate degrees and facilitate opportunities for students to go further with their education.
-This proposal is the result of our department’s B.Tech development initiative.
+Upon the completion of our 10 Year Review self-study, and following the recommendation of our Dean and external reviewer, the faculty of the Department of Architectural Technology is pursing accreditation through the National Architectural Accreditation Board [NAAB] for a Bachelor of Architecture [B.Arch], a new five-year degree program.
+The accredited B.Arch degree will be offered in coordination with our existing Associate of Applied Science [AAS] and Bachelor of Technology [B.Tech] degrees which will be maintained.
+The B.Arch degree offers students a widely recoginzed professional degree focused on architectural practice, while the two existing degrees provide divserse opportunities for our students, offering alternative paths into the field of architecture and its aligned industries.
+All three degrees will be coordinated in order to strengthen each one and facilitate opportunities for students to select that path that matches their goals and aspirations.

-To prepare for the B.Tech and strengthen the existing degrees, the Department of Architectural Technology has submitted two recent major curriculum changes.
-These were passed by the College Council on December 6, 2016 and February 28, 2017.
+The department has adopted an incremental approach for the development of the coordinated curriculum.
+Previous curriculum modifications adjusted the course sequence, pre-requisites, credit hours, and contact hours so that the AAS degree served as a common starting point for the four year B.Tech degree and the five year B.Arch degree.
+These previous modifications also addressed the further refinement of the integration of general education and the specific needs of first year students as they transition into college.
+They were passed by the College Council on December 6, 2016 and February 28, 2017.
 They are titled “Major Curriculum Modification Proposal for Years One and Two”.
 The most recent proposal was incorporated into the April 2017 Chancellor’s report.

-The new B.Arch program for an NAAB accredited degree is a five-year program.
-The department has begun the accrediting process.
-On October 12, 2016, we submitted a proposal towards becoming a candidate for accreditation.
-On March 13, 2017, the NAAB awarded the department Candidacy status towards becoming a NAAB accredited degree B.Arch program.
-This gives the students entering in fall 2017 potential opportunity to be the first graduating class of this program in Spring 2022.
-On September 7, 2017 the department continued the application process by submitting the “Architecture Program Report Initial Candidacy” document to NAAB.
+NAAB requires a multistep process to gain initial accreditation.
+The department initiated this process with the submission of our Plan for Achieving Initial Accreditation on October 12, 2016.
+On March 13, 2017, NAAB accepted the department’s proposed Bachelor of Architecture program as eligible for candidacy status.
+This status initiates a series of visits by NAAB teams to review our program and our progress with our plan.
+In the fall of 2017 the department submitted the Architecture Program Report for Initial Candidacy, setting up the first NAAB team visit in February 2018.
+This team will determine if the program meets the requirements to proceed to the next level of status as a candidate program.
+The NAAB process for accreditation and our current status gives our students who enrolled in the fall of 2017 the opportunity to move into this degree program and be our first graduates from the program in Spring 2022.

 1.1 Purpose and Goals